 Skip to content

-Before a volume's sheet can be georeferenced, it must be visually evaluated to determine whether it contains more than one distinct region within it.
+Before a document can be georeferenced, it must be visually evaluated to determine whether it contains more than one distinct region within it.
 For example, an inset on the page may show a different part of town, or a page may simply have two (or more) completely separate maps.
 In these cases, each of these parts must be split into separate documents so each one can be georeferenced individually.

 Background